Skip to content

 According to Byrne the Bible provides us with a three-step process for attaining what we want in life of asking, believing, and receiving.
 In Mark 11:24 (NIV) Jesus tells His disciples, “Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours” (emphasis mine).
 Within this same text Jesus also says that if you believe and do not doubt, that you can move mountains.
 However, does this mean that we can attract and receive personal blessings (of whatever we want), simply by asking and believing?

 So, Should we pray and meditate upon positive things so that we can attract and manifest good things in our lives?
-What is the real meaning of manifestation in the bible?
-Is it considered a sin or is manifesting not a sin?
-Let us see..
+Is it considered a sin or not?

 manifestation in the bible law of attraction